mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 <img src="./intro_to_wsl_img/wsl_box.png">

-**Click OK and Restart**
+**Read below before clicking OK**

-## WSL1 / WSL2
+## WSL 1 / WSL 2

-The steps above outline the install process for WSL1.
-WSL2 is an upgrade to WSL1 in most regards, with the caveat of requiring a newer version of Windows to be installed
+The steps above outline the install process for WSL 1, however, there is an upgrade available called WSL 2 (the caveat being you need a newer version of Windows).

-WSL2 give you access to a full linux kernel, as opposed to the cut-down (but still very functional) version in WSL1, in addition to greater system call compatibility and general performance
+WSL 2 provides access to a full linux kernel, as opposed to the cut-down (but still very functional) version in WSL 1.
+Additionally, the upgrade provides greater system call compatibility, and a general performance uplift

 **WSL2 is supported on Windows 10 Version 1903 and higher**

+If you still have the `Turn Windows features on or off` window open, check the box marked `Virtual Machine Platform`
+* Reboot
+### If you'd rather use the command line
 * Open an elevated (administrator) PowerShell window
   * To do so, right click on the **Windows PowerShell** application and select *Run as administrator*
 * Next, paste the following code into your open, elevated PowerShell window: